Head and Shoulder Patterns

 Left Shoulder:

 The market does pull back.
-At this point, there’s no way to tell if the market will reverse because a pullback occurs regularly in a trending market.
-The left shoulder moves up on big volume, retrace on lower volume
+At this point, there’s no way to tell if it will reverse because pullbacks occur regularly in a trending market.
+The left shoulder moves up on big volume and retraces on lower volume.

 Head: